tMaxx/imPoster/README.md

-imPoster
+theOrganizer
 ========

-Quite a communicator.
+Quite a organizer.
 A work in progress project.